klahnakoski/Qb/docs/BZ_Tutorial.md

 The public cluster does not contain Mozilla's confidential bugs.
 Most of these are internal network and infrastructure bugs, product security bugs, and administrative "bugs".
-Mozilla has an LDAP-accessible private cluster with those additional private bugs, but is handicapped by having no comments or descriptions.
+Mozilla has an VPN-accessible private cluster with those additional private bugs, but is handicapped by having no comments or descriptions.
 When querying aggregates you must be cognisant of this difference.